Earthquakes

 In the United States, three significant fault lines have the potential for tremendous damage.
 The San Andreas Fault, for one, runs the length of California.
 While the last mega-quake was in 1906, the state has been beset by large earthquakes on a frequent basis.
 Consequently, the state has somewhat stringent building codes to withstand the shaking.

-The Cascadia Subduction Zone in the Pacific Northwest stretches from Seattle to Northern California and experiences a giant quake every 300-600 years; the last was in 1700 according to the U.S. Geological Survey (USGS).
+The Cascadia Subduction Zone in the Pacific Northwest stretches from Seattle to Northern California and experiences a giant quake every 300-600 years; the last was in 1700 according to the USGS.
 The New Madrid Seismic Zone links Illinois, Indiana, Kentucky, Tennessee, Arkansas, Missouri and Mississippi.
-Three earthquakes in excess of 8.0 occurred there in 1811 and 1812; scientists say those quakes likely were larger than the San Francisco earthquake of 1906, though modern measurements did not exist then.
-Both faults have a significant likelihood of triggering a major earthquake in the next half-century.
+Three earthquakes in excess of a magnitude of 8.0 occurred there in 1811 and 1812; scientists say those quakes likely were larger than the San Francisco earthquake of 1906, though modern measurements did not exist then.
+Both faults have a significant likelihood of triggering a major earthquake in the next half century.

 Internationally, the Pacific Ring of Fire is home to 90% of the world’s earthquakes.
 It is a string of at least 450 active and dormant volcanoes that stretches from the southern tip of South America, up along the North American coast, and down through Japan and into New Zealand.
 It is an area with high seismic activity.
-There have been several substantial earthquakes in this area including the May 22, 1960 Valdivia earthquake which, at 9.5 on the Richter scale, is the largest earthquake ever recorded.
+There have been several substantial earthquakes in this area including the May 22, 1960 Valdivia earthquake which, at a magnitude of 9.5, is the largest earthquake ever recorded.

 Key Facts

-- The aftermath of an earthquake may bring immediate and long-term health impacts, especially in lower middle-income countries.
+• The aftermath of an earthquake may bring immediate and long-term health impacts, especially in lower middle-income countries.
 In addition to trauma-related deaths and injuries from building collapse, other health impacts include risk of communicable diseases, increased risk of complications of chronic diseases and increased psychosocial needs.
 In Haiti, a post-earthquake outbreak of cholera killed more than 10,000.
-The number is small compared to the loss of life from the earthquake itself, but the cholera outbreak had a long-term impact on the population with transmission continuing into early 2019.
+The number is small compared to the loss of life from the earthquake itself, but the cholera outbreak had a long-term impact on the population with transmission continuing into early 2019 and a resurgence in the greater Port-au-Prince area in October 2022.

-- Earthquake recovery takes years and interest often wanes.
+• Earthquake recovery takes years and interest often wanes.
 Recovery is particularly challenging in lower-middle-income countries and countries where multiple hazards and conflict combine to create a complex humanitarian emergency, such as Haiti.
 Recovery from a large earthquake can take years in wealthy countries too.
-In Japan, infrastructure has largely been rebuilt in areas hit hard by the 2011 earthquake and tsunami, but 11 years on, around 38,000 people remain displaced.
+In Japan, infrastructure has largely been rebuilt in areas hit hard by the 2011 earthquake and tsunami, but on the disaster’s 12th anniversary, around 30,000 people were still displaced and unable to return due to long-term radiation effects or health concerns.
 Donors may also experience fatigue given the overwhelming recovery needs, however, resources to support a full recovery as well as preparedness and risk reduction efforts are crucial.

 How to Help

-- Invest in safe building practices and reconstruction.
-Although local and national governments are responsible for building codes and ensuring they are enforced, philanthropy can support efforts to reduce vulnerability in the built environment through research, advocacy and safe reconstruction.
+• Invest in safe building practices and reconstruction.
+Although local and national governments are responsible for building codes and ensuring they are enforced, philanthropy can support efforts to reduce vulnerability in the built environment through research, advocacy and supporting safe reconstruction.

 What Funders Are Doing